Sport can be a great way to keep physically and mentally fit and healthy. It can also be a great way to make new friends and have fun.

 Scottish Disability Sport

 If you’re looking for a new sport, a great place to start is the Scottish Disability Sport website.
 They are the Scottish governing and co-ordinating body of sports for people of all ages/abilities with a physical, sensory or learning disability.
 You’ll find their website is packed with regional and national sporting events and activities.
 You can also contact your regional disability sports branch of Scottish Disability Sport to find out what sports are available in your area.
 If there is a particular sport that you want to get involved in, you can get in touch with the sports specific contact.
 Contact details: Tel: 0131 317 1130, contact via their online contact form or email email@example.com .

-Deloitte Parasport have a great website which can help you to identify which sport is right for you and a useful Sport Finder tool to find out where you can play it.
+Deloitte Parasport have a great website which can help you to identify which sport is right for you.
+They also have a useful Sport Finder tool to find a local club or leisure centre, where you can take part.
 Deloitte Parasport was created by the British Paralympic Association (BPA) who recognised that more could be done to provide information to disabled people who wanted to take up sport, either at a recreational or competitive level.
 There are currently over 3000 sports clubs across the UK registered on their website.
-Contact details: Tel: 020 7842 5789 Email: email@example.com
+Contact details: Tel: 020 7842 5789 Email: firstname.lastname@example.org

 Sports organisations and clubs

 The list below covers a small selection of sports organisations and clubs taken from our Scottish Disability Directory.
 There are many other sports opportunities available.
 You can search our directory for a more comprehensive list or call our helpline on 0300 323 9961.

 If you are part of a local sports club or society which is not on this list, we’d love to know about it so we can spread the word!
 Please call us on 0300 323 9961.

 Scottish Archery.
 Number of local clubs including those for people with a disability are listed on their website.